mehulkar/mehulkar.com/source/blog/what-is-a-website.md

 ### Databases

 Databases.
 What a buzz word right?
 You've probably heard of a database.
 It's not really that big of a deal.
 In fact, forget about database altogether.
 Think of it as storage space.
 So remember when Lucy tweeted that thing about monkeys?
 Well, in order for me to go see it later, the server has to store it somewhere.
 The easiest thing for the server would be to write her text to a file, and then read the file when I request it.
 Turns out reading and writing files is slow.
 So that's why we have database.
 Also because they have some advantages in terms of organization.
 It doesn't really matter.
 It's all the same in the end.

 ---

 ### Complete picture

-So I'm sitting at home bored.
-I lied earlier, Lucy is actually really cool and is never bored.
-I'm the one who's sitting at home.
-So I open up my browser and type in `twitter.com/codenewbies`.
+So I'm sitting at home bored and I open up my browser and type in `twitter.com/codenewbies`.
 My computer figures out what server `twitter.com` is sitting on (how it figures that out is a different topic) and sends it a request that contains some information about me, and what I'm asking for [@codenewbies page](https://twitter.com/codenewbies).
 The `twitter.com` server looks up `@codenewbies` in their database.
 Fetches all the tweets out of some database, and replies with a bunch of text and images and styles.
 My browser takes all this stuff and renders it on the screen for me.